AAAlimjan/MOOC/README.md

-# STUDYING HOW TO USE GITHUB
+# feel sad for hawking.